InnocentBug/G-BigSMILES/README.md

 This code implements a parser ofr an extension of the original [bigSMILES notation](https://olsenlabmit.github.io/BigSMILES/docs/line_notation.html#the-bigsmiles-line-notation).
 The extension is designed to add details into the line notation that enable the generation of molecules from that specific ensemble.
+The syntax of the extension of bigSMILES can be removed if everything between `|` symbols and the `|` symbols are removed from the string.

 ## Installation